 As with any option though, take time and shop around because you may find after all, a conventional loan still might be better than an FHA or VA loan.

+From there, rates will likely tick back up should you move, and you may have to put more money down on your next property.
 Also, you may not qualify depending on certainly factors.
 While it isn’t a sure thing, these loans are designed to help you, but you may not fit the criteria, meaning you’ll have to use a conventional loan to finance your home purchase.

+If you’re a first-time homebuyer, take advantage of that opportunity and look at all your options and find what fits your situation best.
 Don’t rush the process as this is an extremely important financial decision and if you bite of more than you can chew, it can become a stressful situation.